 As the inexpensive Xtreme requires no compressed air and has the shortest learning curve of any equivalent system - just one day without prior CMM experience - the robust Xtreme represents an ideal 'plug and go' solution.
 In addition, the CMM's integral temperature control function ensures that accuracy is maintained even when surrounding ambient temperature is not controlled.

 Ensuring greater user productivity and profitability, the Xtreme utilises Aberlink's renowned 3D software.
 A welcome bi-product of any Aberlink 3D inspection routine is that a simultaneous picture of the measured component is created on the computer screen.
 Dimensions between the measured features, mirroring those that appear on the component drawing, can be simply picked off as required.
 In essence this 'smart' software represents an intelligent measuring system that is able to automatically recognise and define the various features being measured.
-Aberlink 3D is claimed to be the easiest to use and most intuitive CMM software currently available.
+Aberlink 3D is the easiest to use and most intuitive CMM software currently available.